jhburns/ExperienceCapture/Documentation/Updating.md

 **Check:** Pressing the Start Session button in the 'SetupEC' scene should load the scene you provided.
 There should also be a game object with the name `HandleCapturing` under the 'DontDestroyOnLoad' portion of the Unity Hierarchy.

+## Add Scenes To Build

+Open the two scenes in `ExperienceCapture/`, 'SetupEC' and 'CleanupEC'.
+Remove previous Experience Capture scenes with Right-Click > Remove Selection in Build Settings.
+Then click on File > Build Settings > Add Open Scenes for each.